vishal0882/fi-mcp-dev-1/README.md

 ## Purpose

-- **fi-mcp-lite** is designed for hackathon participants and developers who want to experiment with the Fi MCP API without accessing real user data or production systems.
+- **fi-mcp-dev** is designed for hackathon participants and developers who want to experiment with the Fi MCP API without accessing real user data or production systems.
 - It serves dummy financial data and uses a dummy authentication flow, making it safe and easy to use in non-production environments.

 ## Features